metagenomics/metagenomics-tk/docs/modules/magAttributes.md

 Prokka computes `*.err`, `*.faa`, `*.ffn`, `*.fna`, `*.fsa`, `*.gbk`, `*.gff`, `*.sqn`, `*.tbl`, `*.tbl` for every bin.
 Details of all files can be read on the Prokka page.
-In addition it also computes a summary tsv file which adheres to the magAttributes specification.
+In addition, it also computes a summary tsv file which adheres to the magAttributes specification.

 ### GTDBTk